-The choice of interventions was designed to stimulate the debate, as the survey indicated that – as highlighted by many others – multiple interventions need to be introduced now in order to meaningfully reduce obesity by 2030.
+The choice of interventions was designed to stimulate the debate, as the survey indicated that – as highlighted by many others – multiple interventions need to be introduced now, in order to meaningfully reduce obesity by 2030.

-Prof. Paul Haggarty – Rowett Institute of Health and Nutrition
+Professor Paul Haggarty – Rowett Institute of Health and Nutrition

 Professor Haggarty spoke about the obesity issues facing Scotland over the next 15 to 20 years.

-Professor Haggarty noted the significant and growing economic, health, wellbeing and social costs related to obesity.
+He noted the significant and growing economic, health, wellbeing and social costs related to obesity.
 Public Health England estimated that the annual spend on the treatment of obesity and diabetes in the NHS is greater than the amount spent on the police, fire service and judicial system combined.
 The UK-wide NHS costs attributable to overweight and obesity are projected to reach £9.7 billion by 2050, with wider costs to society estimated to reach £49.9 billion per year.
 For Scotland the estimate is £4.6 billion.